IBMProjectEventStore/db2eventstore-enablement/ReactiveSummit2018/README.md

 ![](overallArchitecture.png)

-This lab will present the following technology:
+This lab presents the following technology:
-- Akka is an advanced toolkit and message-driven runtime based on the Actor Model that helps development teams build the right foundation for successful microservices architectures and streaming data pipelines.
+- **Akka* is an advanced toolkit and message-driven runtime based on the Actor Model that helps development teams build the right foundation for successful microservices architectures and streaming data pipelines.
-- Apache Kafka provides scalable, reliable, and durable short-term storage of data, organized into topics (like traditional message queues), which can be consumed by downstream applications.
+- **Apache Kafka** provides scalable, reliable, and durable short-term storage of data, organized into topics (like traditional message queues), which can be consumed by downstream applications.
-- We have an application named KillrWeather that will process those messages and stream them to the IBM Db2 Event Store where they can be visualized graphically in Grafana
+- We have an application named KillrWeather that will process those messages and stream them to the **IBM Db2 Event Store** where they can be visualized graphically in Grafana
-- A machine learning model that is trained on the incoming data so that it be later used to score the in-flight data in order to predict temperatures
+- A **machine learning** model that is trained on the incoming data so that it be later used to score the in-flight data in order to predict temperatures
 - A model serving component that receives the online model and does the scoring.
 Predicted values are then associated with their incoming Event

 ---